 Is It Safe For Children To Play On Freshly Cut Grass In The Summertime?

-It is best to keep children away from freshly cut grass until it has had time to dry.
-This is because exposure to grass pollen can cause an allergic reaction, and children are more likely to suffer from allergies than adults.
-Allergic reactions can cause difficulty breathing, sneezing and coughing.
+It’s advisable to keep children away from freshly cut grass until it has had sufficient time to dry.
+This precaution is essential because exposure to grass pollen can potentially trigger allergic reactions, especially in children who are more prone to allergies than adults.

 Does Mowing Make Grass Pollen More Potent?